 - You are entitled to object if processing does not occur in the prescribed manner, on reasonable grounds, unless legislation provides for such processing;

-- the Right not to be subject, under certain circumstances, to a decision which is based solely on the automated processing of personal information;
+- Right not to be subject, under certain circumstances, to a decision which is based solely on the automated processing of personal information

 - You have the right not to be subject, under certain circumstances, to a decision which is based solely based on the automated processing your personal information intended to provide a proﬁle.
 Please note, we do not use your personal information for automated decision making, including profiling.

 Submitting Requests: Requests to correct, delete, destroy or for a copy, and/or to object may be submitted by completing the web form available at https://www.msci.com/DSR-external-form.
 We will respond to verifiable requests from residents of South Africa as required by law.

 This notice provides certain additional information about how MSCI uses and treats personal information, specifically with respect to the General Data Protection Law (“LGPD”) of Brazil.